eniac/flamingo/README.md

 ## Machine Learning Applications
 The code is in branch `fedlearn`.
-The machine learning model is a basic multi-layer perceptron classifier that can pull a variety of different datasets from the [pmlb website](https://epistasislab.github.io/pmlb/index.html).
+The machine learning model we use in this repository is a multi-layer perceptron classifier (`MLPClassfier` in `sklearn`) that can pull a variety of different datasets from the [pmlb website](https://epistasislab.github.io/pmlb/index.html).
 Users might wish to implement more complex models themselves.

 Beyond the aforementioned configs, we provide machine learning training configs below.
 ```